-No organization existed among these maverick pluralists nor did they assert during those years the possession of special priesthood keys that transcended LDS Church authority.
-However, starting in 1921, Lorin C. Woolley claimed ordination to a previously unheard of priesthood office that ostensibly could authorize new plural marriages.
+No organization existed among these maverick polygamists nor did they assert during those years the possession of special priesthood keys that transcended Church authority.
+However, starting in 1921, Lorin C. Woolley claimed ordination to a previously dubious and previously unheard of priesthood office that ostensibly could authorize new plural marriages.

-During these decades, other men arose describing their own novel priesthood ordinations.
-In 1935, Elden Kingston asserted his own unique claims.
-Twenty years later the LeBaron brothers developed their own distinctive offices and authorities.
-During these years and afterwards, dozens of other “Mormon fundamentalist” polygamists entered the scene with their novel interpretations and priesthood claims.5
+During these decades, other men came forward describing their own novel priesthood ordinations.
+In 1935, Elden Kingston asserted his unique claims.
+Twenty years later the LeBaron brothers developed distinctive offices and authorities.
+During these years and afterward, dozens of other “Mormon fundamentalist” polygamists entered the scene with their novel interpretations and priesthood claims.5

 Today The Church of Jesus Christ of Latter-day Saints excommunicates anyone preaching or practicing plural marriage, confirms that officiators in such marriages possess no genuine priesthood authority to perform them, and denies any validity to such unions.
-Yet, upwards of 38,000 individuals, most of them in the Mountain West, have chosen that lifestyle.
-Click here for more information.
+Yet, upwards of 38,000 individuals, most of them in the Mountain West, have chosen the polygamist lifestyle.

 Latter-day Saints practiced polygamy between 1830 and April 1904, but the current marital standard in the LDS Church has come full circle.

-The early 1830s standard of strict monogamy was obeyed with excommunication as the consequence for polygamy.
+The early 1830s standard of strict monogamy was obeyed with excommunication as the consequence of polygamy.
 In the 1840s, plural marriage by select individuals was permitted and gradually expanded.
-Then in 1852, plural marriage became the official marriage standard of the LDS Church.
+Then, in 1852, plural marriage became the official marriage standard of the Church.
 Thirty-eight years later, the directive was removed through the issuance of the 1890 Manifesto, but plural unions were still secretly permitted on a limited basis for fourteen more years.
-Joseph F. Smith’s 1904 declaration blocked all new authorizations for plural marriage reinstating monogamy as the only acceptable marital form in the eyes of the LDS Church.
+Joseph F. Smith’s 1904 declaration blocked all new authorizations for plural marriage reinstating monogamy as the only acceptable marital form in the eyes of the Church.

 - Jessie L. Embry, “Ultimate Taboos: Incest and Mormon Polygamy,” Journal of Mormon History 18, no. 1 (Spring 1992): 93. (back)